14 September 2009

 Those are just the first obvious and coarse steps in the genealogy of your body.
 I shouldn't even call it genealogy, because it's not that the atoms in you body descend from the atoms that made up the plants, animals and other stuff that you have made your own: they are the exact same atoms, give or take a few electrons.
 So then, if you go just a few days back in time tracing the location of all the atoms that are at this moment part of you body, you'll find little chunks of your future self scattered around the globe.
 Go back further and little chunks will become clouds of atoms, ever thinner and thinner, more and more scattered.
 Keep going back and you'll get to a point where most of your present body spreads over most of the surface of the Earth.
 Go back 5 billion years and you'll be scattered across light-hours of mostly empty space.

-You can now fast forward and contemplate how the chosen atoms of that nebula first become a massive lump of molten rock, then earth and atmosphere, then bacteria, insect, plant, river, bird, urine, shit, pig, bean, milk, raindrop, breath, cow, saliva, tomato, spinach leaf, and, finally, it all converges into you.
+You can now fast-forward and contemplate how the chosen atoms of that nebula first become a massive lump of molten rock, then earth and atmosphere, then bacteria, insect, plant, river, bird, urine, shit, pig, bean, milk, raindrop, breath, cow, saliva, tomato, spinach leaf, and, finally, it all converges into you.
 Can you visualise that infinite backwards ramification of yourself into empty space and the forward converging of a nebula of atoms into your present body?
 Does it not feel like an absolute miracle?
 If that isn't enough complexity to blow your mind, consider not only the past history of the atoms currently in your body, but their future as well.
 Where will all the atoms that make up your body be in billions of years?
 Consider that if you go 10 billion years further back in time all the atoms in the nebula converge on the single point from which the universe exploded into existence, if that is indeed what happened, although they wouldn't be atoms at that stage.
 Consider the past and future not just of the particles currently in your body, but of every particle that has ever been a part of it.
 Consider also all the ususpecting atoms scattered around the planet that will one day become a part of you.

 11 April 2009

 I don't long to believe in God as much as I used to.
 Now I would settle for plain and simple mysticism.
 You know, feelings of oneness with the universe and all those other transcendental experiences I'm hardly ever fortunate enough to get a taste of.
 The reason for that is that God, as we usually understand it, is a belief that can be either true or false.
 He either exists or he doesn't, and it seems cheeky, if not dishonest, to simple decide that he does.
 By contrast, mysticism, again as we usually understand it, is all about experiencing.
 You can experience yourself as one with the universe, or you can feel a sense of peace and harmony, awe and joy, and those experiences are neither true nor false, they just are.
 And yet it seems that one cannot just feel a sense of harmony with the universe or some such thing and not probe a bit into it, not question it, at least occasionally.
 That's what sane people do if they're to remain sane, and that is what I do.
 My scepticism will often lead me to dismiss those experiences as nice but irrelevant, meaningless, empty.
 This, however, rather than a logical conclusion, seems to be the product of some sort of emotional reasoning.
-If I'm feeling pessimistic, jaded, unhappy, etc., the mystical thoughts that might cross my mind will probably seem pathetic, unconvincing and self-deluding.
-I will tell myself that mystical experiences are just the product of the firing and misfiring of neurons in that lump of meat inside our skulls called brain; nothing we should take too seriously.
+If I'm feeling pessimistic, jaded, unhappy, etc., the mystical thoughts that might cross my mind will probably seem pathetic, unconvincing and delusional.
+I'll tell myself that mystical experiences are just the product of the firing and misfiring of neurons in that lump of meat inside our skulls called brain — nothing we should take too seriously.
 That's one of my favourite lines of argument to get all depressed and nihilistic.
 What's interesting, though, is that the pessimistic mental states that lead me to dismiss anything that sounds mystical as self-delusional are also the product of the workings of the same three pounds of meat.
 This makes me smirk with delight.
 It feels like cheating, but it isn't.

 22 January 2009